 Being a high school student requires a lot of things, but above all else, it asks for your time.
 Classes, homework, studying, and clubs can easily fill up every hour of every day, leaving a student’s personal hobbies behind as collateral damage.
 This is especially true for student writers who, without school, might otherwise spend their whole days writing and editing their work.
 Personally, I would constantly find myself writing in between classes and in any spare moment I could steal.
 Balancing your writing life and your scholarly responsibilities can be a particularly difficult challenge, and even if you can achieve the perfect balance, being a writer requires more than just a schedule.
 As a young writer, you’ll be unpublished and inexperienced.
 It can be hard to know where to start and daunting to actually get started.
 So, how do you become a writer in high school?

 It’s important to understand that no writing schedule is perfect.
 Expect to miss a few writing sessions or not meet the number of words you set for yourself every week.
 Writing isn’t easy, and school can be unpredictable.
-Find which days work best for you and then what time of day.
+Find which days and times of day work best for you.
 Morning or night?
 Three hours straight or small sessions throughout the day?
-Make goals.
-Some writers work by setting a daily word count, others base it on chapters or poems completed.
+Set goals.
+Some writers work by setting a daily word count; others base it on chapters or poems completed.
 Again, it comes down to what works best for you.
 Your schedule shouldn’t stress you out.

-Submit your writing
+Submit your work

 When it comes to writers, our minds often go to authors like William Shakespeare, Charles Dickens, Jane Austen, or Victor Hugo—people who are considered the greats and whose books we study vigorously in our high school classes.
 We typically fail to remember that they all started somewhere small; they were once young writers, unsure and inexperienced.
 They started where all young writers find themselves today.
 Being a high school writer isn’t easy, but if you put in the time and commit yourself to your craft, anything is possible.